jiqunl/me/index.md

 - **Liu, J.** (2017).
 Toward a unified model of human information behavior: An equilibrium perspective. *Journal of Documentation*, 73(4), 666-688. **(JDoc)** [[Paper](https://www.emerald.com/insight/content/doi/10.1108/JD-06-2016-0080/full/html)]

 #### Refereed Conference Paper
+- **Liu, J.** & He, J. (2025).
+Boundedly rational searchers interacting with medical misinformation: Characterizing context-dependent decoy effects on credibility and usefulness evaluation in sessions.
+In *Proceedings of the ACM SIGIR Conference on Human Information Interaction and Retrieval*. **(CHIIR2025)**.
 - Chen, N., **Liu, J.**, Dong, X. Liu, Q., Sakai, T. & Wu, X-M. (2024).
 AI can be cognitively biased: An exploratory study on threshold priming in LLM-based batch relevance assessment.
-In *Proceedings of the 2nd International ACM SIGIR Conference on Information Retrieval in the Asia Pacific*. **(SIGIR-AP)** [[Paper](https://arxiv.org/pdf/2409.16022)]
+In *Proceedings of the 2nd International ACM SIGIR Conference on Information Retrieval in the Asia Pacific*. **(SIGIR-AP2024)** [[Paper](https://arxiv.org/pdf/2409.16022)]
 - Zhang, Y* & **Liu, J.** (2024).
 Where do older adults’ mental models for video recommender systems come from: A qualitative study.
 In *Proceedings of the ACM/IEEE Joint Conference on Digital Libraries*. **(JCDL2024)**
 - Wang, B. & **Liu, J.** (2024).
 Cognitively biased users interacting with algorithmically biased results in whole-session search on debated topics.
 In *Proceedings of the ACM SIGIR Conference on the Theory of Information Retrieval*. **(ICTIR2024)**
 - Wang, B., **Liu, J.**, Karimnazarov, J., & Thompson, N. (2024).
 Task supportive and personalized human-large language model interaction: A user study.
 In *Proceedings of the ACM SIGIR Conference on Human Information Interaction and Retrieval*.
 4 pages.
 Sheffield, UK. **(CHIIR2024)**